eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

     - [world's shortest Figma course](https://youtu.be/1pW_sk-2y40)
     - [Figma UI Design Tutorial](https://youtu.be/FTFaQWZBqQ8)

+## Options

+There are 2 options for completing this assignment.
+1. Option 1: Use a storyboard we provided to build a Figma prototype with specific requirements (features/details) we defined.
+2. Option 2: Use your own storyboard from your group project to build a Figma prototype with similar amounts of features/details as that of Option 1.

+Option 1 provides more structure and guidance, and is recommended for those who are new to Figma.
+Option 2 offers more flexibility, and is recommended for those already experienced with Figma and would like more creative freedom.
+If you feel that Option 2 is too vague, we recommend you to complete Option 1 instead.

+You should choose *only* one of the two options to complete.

 ## Storyboard

 Use the following storyboard to design and develop your prototype.